oVirt/ovirt-site/source/vdsm/supervdsm-service.html.md

 # Supervdsm service

-## Summary
+## General

-Supervdsm is responsible for all priviledged operations.
-Currently supervdsm is started and restarted by unpriviledged process 'vdsm'.
-For that vdsm process does priviledged operations, and it leads to races between new and old instances of the process.
-Aim of this feature is to get vdsm to be a pure unpriviledged process and simplify the handling of crashes and establish re-communication between vdsm and supervdsm after failures.
+Supervdsm is responsible for all privileged operations.
+Currently Supervdsm is started and restarted by unprivileged process 'vdsm'.
+To perform that, Vdsm process runs privileged operations, and it leads to races between new and old instances of the process.
+Aim of this feature is to get Vdsm to be a pure unprivileged process and simplify the handling of crashes and establish re-communication between Vdsm and Supervdsm after failures.

 ## Owner